This article focuses on personal injury settlements and claims for Uber car accidents.

 Starting March 1, 2018, Progressive is Uber’s car insurance company in Florida.
 Unfortunately, Progressive is really bad at paying personal injury claims.

-Before March 1, 2018, James River Insurance Company is currently Uber’s auto insurer in Florida.
+Before March 1, 2018, James River Insurance Company was Uber’s auto insurer in Florida.
 James River opened its doors for business on July 1, 2003.
 Thus, it was in business about six years before Uber was formed.
 Uber was formed in March 2009.

 According to reputable rating company AM Best, James River has a “A” rating for financial strength.
 This means that James River has an excellent ability to pay claims.
 This includes claims for collision coverage, property damage (PD) liability, bodily injury liability, and uninsured motorist insurance.